-An Army soldier asked me about the week prior to taking the PFT.
+An Army soldier asked me about the week before taking the Physical Fitness Test.

 Here is his question: